 The value of Higher Education in America is under attack from funding cuts by legislators to public criticism of its costs.
 KU/24! will be its best defense!

 Groundbreaking Project: After over a decade of research and the development of a 15-page production plan, the groundbreaking documentary KU/24!
-A Day in the Life of The University of Kansas will be shot during the 24 hours from midnight to midnight on a 2016 October Friday when KU basketball and football overlap, spotlighting the inspiring KU stories that happen in just one day on this major comprehensive research and teaching university’s five campuses and the city Lawrence, which was voted one of America’s Top 10 College Hometowns.
+A Day in the Life of The University of Kansas will be shot during the 24 hours from midnight to midnight on a 2017 October or November Friday when KU basketball and football overlap, spotlighting the inspiring KU stories that happen in just one day on this major comprehensive research and teaching university’s five campuses and the city Lawrence, which was voted one of America’s Top 10 College Hometowns.

 Rock Chalk Jayhawk!
-With your help during the coming October 2015 Kickstarter.com fundraiser, KU/24! will cover the Allen Fieldhouse fanatics during the traditional first basketball “practice” of Late Night in the Phog or an early Friday game, which will launch a new Bill Self led Jayhawk contender for another March Madness race to the Final Four.
-If the timing is right, we’ll get an inside look at the second season of KU head football coach David Beaty as the gridiron Jayhawks prepare for a Saturday home game at Memorial Stadium.
+With your help during the coming October 2016 Kickstarter.com fundraiser, KU/24! will cover the Allen Fieldhouse fanatics during the traditional first basketball “practice” of Late Night in the Phog or an early Friday game, which will launch a new Bill Self led Jayhawk contender for another March Madness race to the Final Four.
+If the timing is right, we’ll get an inside look as KU head football coach David Beaty and the gridiron Jayhawks prepare for a Saturday home game at Memorial Stadium.
 Depending on the available events, our camera crews might follow such experiences as the overnight developments of an ongoing scientific experiment or the preparations for a University Theatre’s opening night performance of a student-produced play.
 We’ll cover a cornucopia of events and stories highlighting the academic and extracurricular excellence of this heartland of higher education.
-KU/24! will show Kansas citizens and legislators the impressive return on their investment in KU, as well as spotlighting the value to the states and nation of ALL higher educational institutions.
+KU/24! will show Kansas citizens and legislators the impressive return on their investment in KU, as well as spotlighting to the states and nation the value of ALL higher educational institutions.
 While KU/24! is not officially endorsed by the University, the KU Office of Public Affairs and Marketing Communications are facilitating the production process and are negotiating the use of KU copyrighted material.